Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Proposed Approach

 In the testing phase, query images from multiple cameras are considered for fusion.
 We use the hidden state $h_k$ of the GRU at the last camera index (Eq.~\ref{eqn:gru_eq}(d)) as the fused feature $f_k$.
 Since the ids of images in the gallery set are unknown, it is not possible to obtain a fused representation for them.
 To enable comparison between query and gallery features, we construct a sequence by repeating the gallery image and use it as the input to the GRU.
 Additional details on this procedure are presented in Sec.~\ref{sec:eval_protocol}.

-\textbf{Other Fusion Functions:} As alternatives to GRU, we explore two other fusion functions.
-Similar to multi-query setting for person re-identification~\cite{zheng2015scalable}, we perform \textit{max-pooling} and \textit{mean-pooling} of features to obtain the fused representations.
-We shall present a detailed comparative evaluation of the fusion functions in Sec. \ref{sec:Experiments}.
+\textbf{Other Fusion Functions:} We explore \textit{mean-pooling} and \textit{max-pooling} of features as two alternative fusion functions.
+As discussed earlier in this section, both these functions (with no trainable parameters) satisfy the desired properties 1 and 3 by design.
+These pooling operations are performed in ways similar to multi query setting for person re-identification~\cite{zheng2015scalable} to obtain the fused representations.
+We present a detailed comparative evaluation of the fusion functions in Sec. \ref{sec:Experiments}.
+We also show how the early/feature fusion based sequential re-id compares in performance with two late-fusion approaches (Sec.~\ref{sec:latefusion}).